act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-file-name.md

 ---
-name: image alt contains image file name
+name: image accessible name contains image file name
 description: |
-  This rule checks that an image alt appropriately contains its file name.
+  This rule checks that the use of an image's file name in it's accessible name, is appropriate.

 success_criterion:
 - 1.1.1 # Non-Text Content